 Published in Rain Taxi - Fall 2006

 Humor: the divine flash that reveals the world in its moral ambiguity and man in his profound incompetence to judge others…the intoxicating relativity of human things: the strange pleasure that comes of the certainty that there is no certainty.

 Tersaments Betrayed – Milan Kundera

 The novel describes the world of academics, avant-garde artists, and their respective Salons.
-This is a privileged elite that must maintain the posture of egalitarian communality to ensure its own sense of reality, creating a sense of irredeemable nonsense worthy of Milan Kundera, who chronicled a similar lineup of absurd institutionalization in his novels describing Eastern Europe before the fall of the Soviet Bloc.
-In torpor we see the holidays and the apartments paid for by grants, the magazines and the art (institutional critiques!) that cater to the tastes of cognoscente comically removed from the fray of what used to be called “engagement.”
+This is a privileged elite that must maintain the posture of a democratic, egalitarian community to ensure its own sense of reality, creating an impression of irredeemable nonsense worthy of Milan Kundera, who chronicled a similar lineup of absurd institutionalization in his novels describing Eastern Europe before the fall of the Soviet Bloc.
+While Kundera chronicled Soviet crimes against common sense, thereby eviscerating them with glee, Kraus does the same for our own home grown "free-market" variety.
+In torpor we see the holidays and the apartments paid for by grants, the parties for donors and editors, the magazines and the art (institutional critiques!) that cater to the tastes of cognoscente comically removed from the fray of what used to be called “engagement.”
 In this world Sylvie is at once an insider and an outsider – something that bonds the Jewish Frenchman who both loves and loathes France to her, a woman who cannot join her friends as they embrace the “New Traditionalism” but is also out of the loop in the conservative aristocracy (is there another kind?) of academe and high art.

 ©George Porcari 2006